yagpdb-cc/yagpdb-cc/fun/starboard v2/readme.md

 You should not enable anti-stars if your community cannot be trusted to self moderate starboard posts.
 It should work great for some servers but could be a total disaster for others.
 Use your own best judgement regarding your community members.

-## **Why did I make this?**
+### Why did I make this?
-Starboard holds a special place in my heart on discord and I want a starboard with what I perceive to be the most important and valuable features.
-Every starboard bot seems to have one feature or another but none have them all, I want this to be that one.
+Starboards on Discord hold a special place in my heart and I wanted one with, what I perceive to be, the most important and valuable features.
+Every bot with a starboard seems to lack one feature or the other, never all of them.
+This is what I think is a complete starboard.

 ## **Why is there no star leaderboard?**